myralabs/pymyra/tutorial/README.md

 Myra’s APIs are the best way to build natural language understanding into your applications.
 They provide tools to identify user intent, and extract key data like names, cities, numbers, and custom-defined values.

-If you're not a Python programmer, check out [Model training workflow](http://docs.myralabs.com/v1.0/reference#overview-and-installation) document to learn how to use our REST APIs.

 In this tutorial, we'll build a simple and state-of-the-art conversational bot in Python that will do this:

 ```